Welsh-Revenue-Authority/property-data-poc/en/index.md

 Over the past few months we took a deeper narrow approach and focused on how a Land and Data Platform could help with Regional LTT.

-# How we developing prototypes to help us learn
+# We created prototypes to help us learn
 To help us learn we built a variety of different prototypes.
 We did these for a number of reasons:

 * to help us understand how service builders might use a platform, and what they might need from it